raihahahan/portfolio/content/posts/Relational-Database-Implementation---Catalog.md

 Fixed-width and variable-width encodings share the same interface, with overload selection driven entirely by compile-time constraints.
 This produces a compact and self-describing encoding without relying on null terminators.
 Decoding mirrors this process by reading values sequentially from a byte span while advancing an explicit offset.

-## Record-level codecs
+## Implementing `Codec`s

-Each catalog row type has a corresponding codec that defines how it is serialised and deserialised.
+Each catalog type has a corresponding codec that defines how it is serialised and deserialised.
 For example, the table catalog codec encodes a TableInfo record field-by-field:

 ```cpp
 std::vector<uint8_t> TableInfoCodec::Encode(const TableInfo& row) {